Court Rules - Administration of the Court - General Rules

 (6) In all other instances, the contents of the electronic recording medium shall be disseminated by transcript only, which transcript, and not the medium, shall be the official record.
-Only the Chief Judge may authorize exceptions to these rules upon good cause shown.
+Only the Chief Judge may authorize exceptions to these rules upon

 (1) A request for a transcript, from either the electronic recording systems or from a court reporting services employee, is obtained by completing a "Transcript Request Form", available in the court reporters' office.

 (2) Transcripts generated from the electronic recording systems shall be prepared in accordance with applicable statutory authority, rule and administrative regulation and shall utilize the following certification: